ktg5/discord-uptimerobot/README.md

 3a.
 Replace `DISCORD TOKEN HERE` with your Discord bot's token.
 3b.
 Replace `UPTIMEROBOT TOKEN HERE` with your UptimeRobot account's token.
 4. Open `info.json` with any text editor and...
 4a.
-Replace `YOUR PREFIX HERE` with the prefix you'll be using to trigger the bot.
+Replace `YOUR DISCORD ID HERE` with your Discord user ID.
 4b.
-Replace `OWNER DISCORD ID HERE` with your Discord user ID.
+Replace `YOUR PREFIX HERE` with the prefix you'll be using to trigger the bot.
 5. When you have everything configured, run `npm start` in your terminal/command prompt.
 6. Invite the Discord bot to your server and use `(prefix)ping` to make sure it's running.